-The magnitude of a star measured across all wavelengths, so that it takes into account the total amount of energy radiated.
+The bolometric magnitude is the magnitude of a star measured across all wavelengths, so that it takes into account the total amount of energy radiated.
 If a star is a strong infrared or ultraviolet emitter, its bolometric magnitude will differ greatly from its visual magnitude.
 The absolute bolometric magnitude (see absolute magnitude) of a star is a measure of its total energy emission per second, or luminosity.
 The bolometric correction is the visual magnitude of an object minus its bolometric magnitude.

 Related categories ASTRONOMICAL QUANTITIES

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact